markjm610/bonsai/README.md

 function insertNode(value: number, node: TreeNode, tree: TreeObject, level: number, traversedNodes: string[] = []): [string, boolean, string[]] {

-    // The IDs of the traversed nodes will be used to determine the path of the animation traversedNodes.push(node.id)
+    // The IDs of the traversed nodes will be used to determine the path of the animation
+    // These IDs will later be compared to IDs of HTML elements on the screen to get locations traversedNodes.push(node.id)

     // The binary tree has a maximum size